THEJoshinator20/ST-554-Project1-Template/Task1/README.md

 - Feedback from Joshua McClure:
-  Joshua - I agree with Alana both the code and the instructions are well rounded
+  Joshua - I agree with Linda both the code and the instructions are well rounded.
+I have nothing too much to add here.